credwards27/oslicense/README.md

         // Get license text for a specific license ID or license object from
         // getLicenseData()
         console.log(await osl.getLicenseText("MIT"));

+        // Gets the 'license' property value from the nearest package.json file
+        // relative to the current working directory console.log(osl.getNearestLicense());
     }
     catch (e) {
         console.error(e);
     }
 })();
 ```

+For more detailed usage information, refer to the documentation in `oslicense.js`